drehnstrom/dsl/challenge-clickstream/challenge-lab.md

 2. Create a subscriber to the Pub/Sub topic that notifies you that the file was succesfully processed.

-## Using Dataplex to Share Enterprise Data
+## Task 5: Using Dataplex to Share Enterprise Data

 In  this task, you will use Google Cloud Dataplex to share your click stream data with the organization.